copremesis/api_braintree/api.md

 -->

-  I've put together dashboard to provide peers visual/audio feedback whenever a transaction is performed

-  Credentials are already provided in the braintree.rb
+  I've put together dashboard to provide peers visual/audio feedback whenever a transaction is performed Credentials are already provided in the braintree.rb.
 After you are able to perform a sale transaction ... the next exercise is to perform a **VOID**.

-  To assist I've done some Google-ing where you can track down code documetation to perform this action.
+To assist I've done some Google-ing where you can track down

+  code documetation to perform this action.

   [Braintree Ruby Documentation](https://www.braintreepayments.com/docs/ruby)